 And it is most definitely not one for us to second-guess.

-Free Speech Provides Protection to Dismantle and Debate Bad Ideas
+Free Speech Helps Dismantle and Debate Bad Ideas

 The ideas and beliefs espoused by certain fringe elements in our society are controversial.
-Some of it, is outright evil and terrifying.
+Some of them are outright evil and terrifying.

 These fringe groups can seem daunting.
-And make you contemplate that it is unjust that they are allowed a platform to speak.
+And make you feel as though it is unjust that they are allowed a platform to speak.

 But there is a benefit with this element.
 With allowing them to speak, we can see their arguments.
 Their tactics.
 And their errors.

 We can accurately point out and debate against these beliefs.
-In short, we can see them for what they really are – and prove that they are not just, or not rational.
+In short, we can see them for what they really are.
+And prove that they are neither just nor rational.

 Free speech allows the smartest of our society to find the flaws in the weakest beliefs of that society.
 They can point them out, fully debunk them, and leave the opponents with a much weaker platform to further spread their agenda to other individuals.
 It reduces the possibility of others picking up on these bad beliefs and further spreading them, because the open discourse reduces their logical stranglehold on the conversation.